-A grade of \underline{Z} was assigned spring semester 2020 (202014) to high school and LEAP students who were unable to complete the semester because of the transition to on-line learning ot an interruption in studies because of the COVID-19 pandemic.
+A grade of \underline{Z} was assigned because of the COVID-19 pandemic.
 This grade of Z will not count against the student's completion rate.
 The \underline{Z} grade will also not count as an attempted hour on the student's transcript.